dmkraych/Quickterm.nvim/README.md

 1. Ensure support for other major plugin managers
 2. Manage overloading of keymaps
 3. Better dynamic resizing
+4. Add mouse support for resizing and moving floating windows.

 Beyond that, if I get any requests that are within my capacity, I'll endeavor to add them!

+## Acknowledgements

+If it's not clear, this is largely based on the floaterminal by Neovim legend [tjdevries](https://github.com/tjdevries), from his Advent of Neovim 2024 series.